-- D. No Historic Properties Affected - 1.
-For those undertakings in which there are a) no previously recorded properties within the APE and b) no newly identified Historic Properties within the APE as a result of survey, GDOT's Cultural Resources Staff and/or consultants will issue a finding of "no historic properties affected" in a No Historic Properties Affected Document and an Archaeology Short Report or In House Survey Report as appropriate (See Section 5.5 of the Cultural Resources Manual for details). - 2.
+B. No Historic Properties Affected

+- 1. For those undertakings in which there are a) no previously recorded properties within the APE and b) no newly identified Historic Properties within the APE as a result of survey, GDOT's Cultural Resources Staff and/or consultants will issue a finding of "no historic properties affected" in a No Historic Properties Affected Document and an Archaeology Short Report or In House Survey Report as appropriate (See Section 5.1 of the Cultural Resources Manual for details). - 2.
 If there are potential Historic Properties identified within the APE, GDOT's Cultural Resources Staff and/or consultants will apply the NRHP Evaluation Criteria per 36 CFR Part 63 in coordination with the SHPO and other consulting parties, as appropriate, to assess the need for any additional investigation and determine NRHP eligibility in accordance with 36 CFR 800.4 and 36 CFR 60.4.
-For those projects with properties in the APE determined, in consultation with SHPO, as ineligible for the NRHP, GDOT will document a finding of No Historic Properties Affected with the transmittal of the final historic resources and/or final archaeological resources survey reports to conclude Section 106 (See Section 5.5 of the Cultural Resources Manual for details).
-For those projects with properties in the APE determined, in consultation with SHPO, as eligible for the NRHP, GDOT will proceed with Part E or Part F of this stipulation as applicable.
+For those properties determined in consultation with SHPO as ineligible for the NRHP, GDOT will submit a No Historic Properties Affected Document for historic resources and/or a final draft Archaeology Report to conclude Section 106.
+For those properties determined in consultation with SHPO as eligible for the NRHP, GDOT will proceed with Part C or Part D of this stipulation as applicable.